EddieFin/find-optimal-time-slot/README.md

 ## CI/CD & Deployment

 This project uses **GitHub Actions** for continuous integration and deployment.
-The pipeline is triggered automatically on pushes to the `main` branch.
+The pipeline is triggered automatically on pushes to the `main` branch, with additional manual dispatching required for *terraform apply* to be run.

 ### Prerequisites